Attested-paper51/symbolic-regression-island-gp/README.md

-# predator-prey-gp-deap
+# Comparative Performance Analysis of Vanilla and Island Model Genetic Programming in Symbolic Regression
-Collaborated in a team of two to evolve a predator-prey algorithm using the DEAP Python genetic programming framework, enhancing skills in evolutionary computation programming.Outputted trace files to visualize the predator’s path, improving understanding of the predator-prey dynamics
+This research paper presents a demonstration and comparison of Symbolic Regression using Vanilla (standard) Genetic Programming with Island Model Genetic Programming, implemented using the DEAP library.
+Symbolic regression involves the automatic discovery of mathematical expressions that best fit given datasets.
+The paper explores the application of genetic programming techniques to evolve symbolic expressions that predict target functions represented by sample dataset text files.